Bucket list must-dos at the Icehotel

 If you’re considering a trip to the Icehotel in Swedish Lapland I have two words for you; do it!
 I spent three unforgettable days there with Discover the World in January, and created memories I will cherish forever.
 It’s an incredibly special place, and one of those trips that feels like you’ve been away for a week even though it’s only been a couple of days.

 The moment you land it feels like you are in Narnia, giving you a child-like desire to explore and discover.

-There are two options at the Icehotel; you can sleep ‘on ice’ or in warm accommodation.
-I would recommend trying both.
-The rooms in the Icehotel are something else.
-They are all hand crafted every year from ice harvested from the frozen Torne River and melt back into the river in spring.
+When visiting the Icehotel you sleep ‘on ice’ for a night and spend two or three more in warm accommodation, depending on your chosen trip.
+The themed rooms in the Icehotel are something else.
+They are hand crafted every year from ice harvested from the frozen Torne River and melt back into the river in spring.
 Each room has its own personality and sleeping there is an experience that you’ll never forget.
-Plus it’s really not as cold as you might think; all wrapped up in a thick sleeping bag and reindeer skins!
+Plus it’s really not as cold as you might think; all wrapped up in a thick thermal sleeping bag on reindeer skins!

 Later that evening we drank vodka from glasses made of ice in the ice bar, though the slight headache the next day was eased by the freshness of the air whilst exploring the forest trails on a husky sled.
 You can spot a theme here!

 The night-time snowmobile excursion was so fun, if you want to feel like James Bond (or a Bond girl my case) give this a try!